open-organization/open-org-workbook/open_org_workbook_toc.md

 - _Introduction: What is adaptability?—Matt Takane_
 - _Case study: University of Alabama (Crowdsourcing the way to a more flexible strategic plan)—Curt Carver_
 - _Case study: State government (Building an organization that can adapt rapidly to change)—Dereck Vanlandingham_
-- _Exercise: Assessing threats and opportunities—Jim Hall_
+- _Exercise: Assessing threats and opportunities—Jim Hall_—@semioticrobotic
 - ~~_Exercise: Avoiding project death by hand-off—Catherine Louis_—@semioticrobotic~~
 - _Exercise: Utilizing pausers and pouncers—MaryJo Burchard_
-- _Exercise: Building an adaptable work plan—Jim Hall_
+- _Exercise: Building an adaptable work plan—Jim Hall_—@semioticrobotic

 ## Unit 4: Collaboration